krex4715/FIR_jh_Lee/CURL_to_gym/README.md

+Even CURL is raw Pixel Based Learning Methods, but we can see the Sample Efficient of CURL :  CURL Algorithm learning was as good as learning with physical information. (in case of CartPole)

+Below is the [SAC](https://github.com/vy007vikas/PyTorch-ActorCriticRL) learning algorithm in the Physical Observation of [gym](https://www.gymlibrary.dev/environments/)

 ### Applying to Gym and Comparing the performance with Dynamic State based SAC

 **Raw Pixel Observation Based Learning CURL in gym**